 Businesses, especially foreign companies setting up their first office in Singapore are often not familiar with Singapore office rental process and the associate cost when renting an office space.

 This Singapore Office Rental Guide is by far the most complete and highly relevant.
 It covers all aspects of the cost associated to renting an office space and provides a detailed step by step guide to the process of finding an office space in Singapore,

 Practices that are common with leasing vary from one country to another, so also are the terms and conditions that apply.
 The practices you are probably familiar with may not apply in another man’s homeland.
 Therefore, these are common practices and terms followed by landlords and tenants when it comes to renting an office space in Singapore.

-Although the title states that it is for new tenants, if you have Previously experienced the process of renting an office space in Singapore, you may want to continue reading our Singapore Office Rental Guide.
+Although the title states that it is for new tenants, if you have previously experienced the process of renting an office space in Singapore, you may want to continue reading our guide on office rental Singapore.
 We are certain that you will pick up some useful information along the way.

 Associated Costs When Renting an Office in Singapore

 When looking for an office space for lease in Singapore, many companies are barely aware of the costs that go along with the office space rental.
-The first part of this guide provides you with an in-depth understanding of all costs associated to renting an office space in Singapore.
+The first part of this guide provides you with an in-depth understanding of all costs associated to office rental Singapore.

 Putting into consideration all the cost attached to renting an office in Singapore is very important before signing the lease document.
 This is important because, even though affording the office space rent, you have to also consider stamp duty, Goods and Services Tax, insurances, security deposits and other costs involved.